Uberspace/lab/source/guide_nextcloud.rst

 HSTS
 ----

-NextCloud will complain about your HSTS settings in the admin interface.
+Nextcloud will complain about your HSTS settings in the admin interface.

 At the moment it is not possible to change the HSTS settings, as mentioned in the `manual <https://manual.uberspace.de/en/web-security.html>`_.